How Not To Get Talked Over Or Ignored In Group Conversations

 - Hold up your hand in a "Wait a second, I'm not finished" gesture

 - Say something like, "Whoa, I'm not done yet.
-Give me a second." - Do you best to use a good-natured tone of voice, not a touchy one.
+Give me a second."
+Do you best to use a good-natured tone, not a touchy one.

 - Give the interrupter a "Dude, seriously?" look.
 They may not care or feel chided, but you can always try.